FAQs on the 21st Century Cures Act

 If you would like to request that a note be amended, please call Privacy at

 847-982-4450 in order to have your request further reviewed.
 However, clinical notes are part of your physician(s) and care team’s assessment; and therefore, any amendment request will be at Swedish Hospital’s discretion based on a review of the note.
 Factual information will not be amended or removed.

 How can I access my complete medical history?

 Patients may request a full copy of their NorthShore medical record, including historical notes, via the ‘Medical Records’ tab in NorthShoreConnect Medical Records Activity or contact the Independent provider’s office for outpatient records.

-Patients may request a full copy of their Swedish Hospital medical record by calling compliance at 847-570-5444.
+Patients may request a full copy of their Swedish Hospital medical record by calling Privacy at 847-982-4450.